 - the document must have existed at the time of the will execution.

 Some jurisdictions require that the trust document — regardless of whether the trust is actually funded or not — must exist when the will is executed and if the trust document is amended, then the will must be republished, either by re-execution or by codicil.
 However, UPC §2-513 dispenses with this nonsense and allows a referenced document to be created or amended at any time without having to re-execute or republish the will.
 Nonetheless, state law should be consulted as to the exact requirements.

-The purpose of having a separate document is so that the testator can change it without going through the time-consuming and expensive Wills Act formalities.
+The purpose of having a separate document is so that the testator can change it without following the time-consuming and expensive Wills Act formalities.
 The only requirements are that the property and the devisees be identified with certainty and that the testator sign the document.
 It probably would be a good idea to date the document as well, especially if the testator made many revisions, since it would be easier to resolve discrepancies.

 Uniform Testamentary Additions to Trusts Act (UTATA)

 The Uniform Testamentary Additions to Trusts Act (UTATA), as updated in UPC §2-511, specifically allows a trust to be incorporated by reference, regardless of when the trust was created or amended.
 UTATA specifically states that any probate assets transferred to an living trust be treated the same as the other assets in the trust, and not as a testamentary trust, thus eliminating the attended supervision and costs of the probate court.
 However, if the trust is revoked by the testator and the pour-over clause is not amended or deleted, then the pour-over gift lapses.

 If the pour-over clause cannot be validated, and the pour-over clause was the residuary clause or there was no residuary clause, then the pour-over gift is distributed under intestacy.
 If the will had a residuary clause but was not the pour-over clause, then the pour-over gift will generally go to the residuary beneficiaries.